Sorry, your browser does not support inline SVG.

 Rodent protection

-Cable systems and especially fibre optic cables are regularly damaged by the pronounced biting behaviour of rodents.
+Cable systems and especially fiber optic cables are regularly damaged by the pronounced biting behaviour of rodents.
 In addition to the direct cable damage, this usually results in very high costs due to the failure of the cable.
 Depending on the region and environment, mice, rats, hamsters and ground squirrels pose a correspondingly pronounced threat to the cable.
-In particular, unprotected underground cables (direct buried), cables laid in open troughs, ducts, on cable trays and in pipe runs with a large internal diameter are at risk.
+In particular, unprotected underground cables (direct buried), cables located in open troughs, ducts, on cable trays, pipe runs with a large internal diameter are at risk.
 Cables in inner-city sewerage systems, basements and tunnels are at extreme risk.
-We therefore recommend taking rodent protection into account and adapting it accordingly when planning endangered cable systems.
-In the field of rodent protection, numerous studies and tests with non-metallic and metallic armouring have been carried out at international level.
-As a result, Kabelwerk Rhenania GmbH offers the following types of armouring for fibre optic cables:
+We therefore recommend taking rodent protection into account and adapting it accordingly, when planning endangered cable systems.
+In the field of rodent protection, numerous studies and tests with non-metallic and metallic armoring have been carried out at international level.
+As a result, Kabelwerk Rhenania GmbH offers the following types of armoring for fiber optic cables:

 Non-metal types

-A thick layer of glass yarns under the PE outer sheath, which is perceived as unpleasant by rodents when bitten and stops further gnawing.
+A thick layer of glass yarns under the PE outer sheath, which is perceived as unpleasant by rodents, when bitten in the cable they will stop further chewing.
 Another option is to use a polyamide outer sheath, which has a very hard and smooth surface.
-These variants only have a bite-inhibiting effect or limit the bite depth.
+These variants only have a bite-inhibiting effect, or limit the depth what rodents are going to bite into the cable jacket.

 Metal types